-In July 1992 the band played a concert at the International AmeriFlora 92 Show in Columbus, Ohio.
+In July 1992 the band played a concert at the International AmeriFlora'92 Show in Columbus, Ohio.

 The Adelphi band was honored at the 1994 Ross County Fair for playing at the Ross County Fair for over 50 continuous years.
 A banquet was held during the Fair and the Band was one of the organizations so honored.
+Presently it has played the Ross County Fair for over 60 years.